potassco/clasp/README.md

   or via the `doc_clasp` target when using cmake.

 ## USAGE
-  clasp reads problem instances either from stdin, e.g
+  clasp reads problem instances either from stdin, e.g.

     cat problem | clasp

-  or from a given file, e.g
+  or from a given file, e.g.

     clasp problem